Stefan-Nistea/Costuri/README.md

 ## Running ExpanseFlow page (test version)

+Getting started:
 * open command promt in your local repository (files path)
-* Run py -m http.server 5500
+* Run: py -m http.server 5500
 * Open browser
 * url: http://localhost:5500/

 Requirements:
   * Python 3.12.4

 !Please note that this is a local test version.
-Input data can be los between sesions.!
+Input data can be lost between sesions.!

 ## Workflow for this repo:
 ### Gitflow Workflow